EvgeniiaSindiukova/evgeniia_sindiukova_validation_challenge/README.md

 - For CVV input I used type "password" which provided security for the pin.

-- I add an Iframe to show a confirmation alert window to the user after successfully submitting a form.
+- I added an Iframe to show a confirmation alert window to the user after successfully submitting a form.